Bullfighting: Politics

 In the late 19th and early 20th century, some Spanish regeneracionista intellectuals protested against what they called the policy of pan y toros ("bread and bulls"), an analogue of Roman panem et circenses.
 Such belief was part of the wider current of thought known as anti-flamenquismo, a campaign against the popularity of both bullfighting and flamenco music, which were believed to be "oriental" elements of Spanish culture that were responsible for Spain's perceived culture gap compared to the rest of Europe.
 In Francoist Spain, bullfights received great governmental support, as they were considered a demonstration of greatness of the Spanish nation and received the name of fiesta nacional.
 Bullfighting was therefore highly associated with the regime.
 After Spain's transition to democracy, popular support for bullfighting declined.

 Opposition to bullfighting from Spain's political parties is typically highest among those on the left.
-PSOE, the main centre-left political party, has distanced itself from bullfighting but refuses to ban it, while Spain's largest left-wing political party Podemos has repeatedly called for referendums on the matter and has shown disapproval of the practise.
+PSOE, the main left-wing political party, has distanced itself from bullfighting but refuses to ban it, while Spain's far-left political party Podemos has repeatedly called for referendums on the matter and has shown disapproval of the practise.
 PP, the largest conservative party, strongly supports bullfighting and has requested large public subsidies for it.
 The government of José Luis Rodríguez Zapatero was the first to oppose bullfighting, prohibiting children under 14 from attending events and imposing a six-year ban on live bullfights broadcast on state-run national television, although the latter measure was reversed after Zapatero's party lost in the 2011 elections.

 Despite its long history in Barcelona, bullfighting was outlawed across the Catalonia region in 2010 following a campaign led by an animal-rights civic platform called "Prou!" ("Enough!" in Catalan).
 Critics have argued that the ban was motivated by issues of Catalan separatism and identity politics.
 In October 2016, the Constitutional Court ruled that the regional Catalan Parliament did not have the authority to ban events that are legal in Spain.

 The Spanish Royal Family is divided on the issue.
-Former queen consort Sofía of Spain disapproves of bullfights, but former king Juan Carlos occasionally presided over bullfights from the royal box.
-Their daughter Princess Elena is well-known for her support of the practise and often attends bullfights.
+Former queen consort Sofía of Spain disapproves of bullfights, but former king Juan Carlos I occasionally presided over bullfights from the royal box.
+Their daughter Princess Elena is well-known for her support of the practice and often attends bullfights.

 Pro-bullfighting supporters include former prime minister Mariano Rajoy and his party (Partido Popular), as well as most leaders of the opposition PSOE party, including former prime minister Felipe Gonzalez and the current presidents of Andalusia, Extremadura and Castilla–La Mancha.

+As of 2025, the Congress of Mexico City voted to ban traditional bullfighting and replace it with a new form of entertainment involving bulls that does not result in their death.
+This decision followed a citizen-led initiative calling for a ban on bullfighting in the city.